What's your philosophical personality?

 One thing you've always liked about science is that it's guided by a method.
 You like systems and rigor and structure.
 In the end, though, what you're looking for is truth.
 If there's something to be found out, you're interested in finding it.
 Like a philosophical detective, you're always on the case: searching for the basic building blocks of reality, the essence of material entities, the structure of good reasoning, the solution to a logical puzzle, or the nature of the human condition.

 Based on your philosophical personality, we think you will feel right at home in PHIL 210: Reasoning in the Sciences and PHIL 330: Philosophy of Science.
-We also think you'll like PHIL 325: Philosophy of Biology, PHIL 350: Philosophy of Knowledge, and PHIL 495: Advanced Philosophy of the Sciences.
+We also think you'll like PHIL 325: Philosophy of Biology, and PHIL 350: Philosophy of Knowledge.

 But hey!
 Humans are complex!
 You are also: